dauwhe/why-books/README.md

 ### What we've tried

-From a SW cache, you can programmatically create EPUB, ZIP, the new Google Web Package, the old Jeni Tennison web package, whatever.
+From a service worker cache, you can programmatically create EPUB, ZIP, the new Google Web Package, the old Jeni Tennison web package, whatever.

 ## 7. Search